Empower Innovation, Shape the Future, and Engage with the Next Generation of Tech Leaders at the Senior Design Showcase. Sponsorship Opportunities

 CEC Senior Design Showcase

-Employers agree: graduates with multi-disciplinary, project-based learning experiences in college are better-prepared for today’s dynamic workforce.
-We invite our industry partners, alumni, friends and family to join us as our engineering and computing students present their projects in eight different industry-centric pavilions.
-Nearly 450 seniors present their team-based projects that focus on their knowledge in several engineering and computing disciplines such as Mechanical, Computer and Electrical, Biomedical, Civil and Environmental, Interdisciplinary engineering as well as Internet of Things (IoT), Computer Science, Cybersecurity, Information Technology, and Construction Management.
+Employers agree: graduates with multidisciplinary, project-based learning are better prepared for today’s dynamic workforce.
+We invite industry partners, alumni, friends, and family to join us as engineering and computing students showcase their work across eight industry-focused pavilions.
+Nearly 500 seniors will present team-based projects spanning Mechanical, Electrical, Computer, Biomedical, Civil and Environmental, Interdisciplinary Engineering, IoT, Computer Science, Cybersecurity, IT, and Construction Management.

 Judging Opportunity: Project judges will have a unique opportunity to network with students and assess their problem-solving skills to the situations they may encounter in their careers.
 Our students will benefit from presenting their work to both technical and non-technical industry experts.
 If you are interested in participating as an official judge, please indicate your interest in your registration or email cecshowcase@fiu.edu.